nus-cs2113-AY2021S1/tp/docs/UserGuide.md

      calendar: Sets the date of a given task in the list.
      Example: calendar d/<daysToPrint>

-     category: Sets the category of a task identified by the task index number in the task list
+     category: Sets the category of a task identified by the task index number in the task list.
      Parameters: INDEX c/CATEGORY
      Example: category 1 c/Academics